Thorvald Hellesen: Career

 From 1920, Hellesen attended exhibitions in the Salon des Indépendants and the Galerie la Boëtie in Paris.
 In 1925, he participated at the Exposition Internationale L'Art d'Aujourd'hui in Paris.
 He would remain in Paris for the next two decades, with occasional visits to Norway and Denmark.

 He had held only one exhibition of his works at home in 1919; choosing to exhibit mostly with the Salon des indépendants and the Section d'Or.
 He appears to have exhibited very little after a major showing of avant-garde art in 1925.
 In addition to his paintings, he did decorative work, notably at the Sjøfartsbygningen (Maritime Building) in Oslo, as well as designing patterns for textiles and wallpaper.

-He was married to French painter, Hélène Perdriat.
+He married painter Hélène Perdriat in 1915.
 The marriage was a troubled one, however, and was eventually dissolved.

-In 1937, he married his presumed mistress, a dancer named Guni Mortensen.
+In 1937, he married his presumed mistress.
 During the course of that affair, he found himself gradually becoming estranged from the local art community and had to take odd jobs as a movie bit player.

 In the fall of 1937, after an extended period of poor health, he fell seriously ill and returned home; dying shortly thereafter.

+Posthumous exhibitions

+After he died, a number of galleries exhibited Hellesen's work, including Galerie 1900-2000, which mounted a career-spanning solo retrospective in 1986 that featured thirty-six works produced between 1915 and 1928.
+Composition abstraite (circa 1923), pictured above and included in the show's catalogue, was also shown at Salon de Independants.

+In November 2023, 85 years following his death, the National Museum of Norway became the first museum to hold an exhibition featuring his work: Thorvald Hellesen.
+Pioneering Cubism.